carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Impl: Implementation of an interface

-An _impl_ is an implementation of an interface for a specific type.
+An _impl_ is an implementation of an interface for a specific type, called the _implementing type_.
 It is the place where the function bodies are defined, values for associated types, etc. are given.
-Implementations are needed for
+Implementations are needed for [nominal interfaces](#nominal-interfaces);
-[nominal interfaces](#nominal-interfaces);
 [structural interfaces](#structural-interfaces) and
 [named constraints](#named-constraints) define conformance implicitly instead of